wandersick/aerozoom/Readme.txt

      [ More Features from v3 ]

-  #  Custom Hotkeys -- 30+ mouse-utilizing hotkeys and functions
+  .
+Custom Hotkeys -- 30+ mouse-utilizing hotkeys and functions

-  #  Support for Win 7 limited accounts, partially with UAC, Vista & XP

-  #  Configuration import and export (auto-backup on exit)

-  #  Access Windows and misc tools from AeroZoom Panel

-  #  Workaround of Windows Media Center, WizMouse.
-See [Compatibility]

-  #  Now compatible with AeroShake (Won't shake away stuff anymore)
+  .
+Support for Win 7 limited accounts, partially with UAC, Vista & XP .
+Configuration import and export (auto-backup on exit) .
+Access Windows and misc tools from AeroZoom Panel .
+Workaround of Windows Media Center, WizMouse.
+See [Compatibility] .
+Now compatible with AeroShake (Won't shake away stuff anymore)

-     [ Features from v2 ]
+     [ Old Features from v2 ]

   #  Keyboard and mouse buttons as modifiers, just as Mac/Linux
      - Ctrl, Alt, Win, Shift, Middle, Back, Forward (and Left, Right)
      - Lefthanders don't need to run a separate program anymore.

   #  Misclick-Preventing Pad avoids sending clicks to apps behind.
      - Powerpointing while live-zooming with AeroZoom is now possible.

   #  'Middle button modifier' mode achieves one-button zoom
      - Press and hold the Middle button down while scrolling the same button to zoom.